 It’s no secret that it can be tough to find clients and make an income when you first start out as a photographer.
 Mini photoshoot sessions can be a great way to offset your income and connect with new clients, or even reconnect with past clients.
-Here are a few easy tips on how to use mini sessions to help you expand your clientele by creating memorable, unique photoshoots that round out your online portfolio.
+Here are a few easy tips on how to use mini sessions to help you expand your clientele by creating memorable, unique photoshoots that round out your online portfolio website.

 What are Photography Mini Sessions?

 Whether you need new headshots for your LinkedIn profile, or you’re after some unique family photos to send out at Christmas, pretty much everyone could use a photography session.
 However, most people end up cutting corners by opting for a DIY route, because they just can’t justify the expense of a full photography session with a professional.
 That’s why offering mini sessions can be a great way to get your foot in the door with new clients who don’t want to shell out a ton of money, without having to undercut your photography pricing.

 A typical photography mini session lasts around 30-45 minutes, but you can adjust this to suit yourself as needed.
 With such a short session, you can easily fit a whole bunch of photoshoots into one day, or schedule them around your larger projects.
 Depending on the type of mini sessions you are offering, you may need to invest in some studio props up front, but otherwise, the sessions are quick and straightforward with relatively low prep time.